Compensation Practices – Implementation

 The G20 Leaders in the November 2011 Cannes Summit Declaration called on the FSB to “undertake an ongoing monitoring and public reporting on compensation practices focused on remaining gaps and impediments to full implementation of these standards and carry out an ongoing bilateral complaint handling process to address level playing field concerns of individual firms”.

-The FSB published in November 2018 its fourth annual report on the implementation and effects of the G20 financial regulatory reforms.
+The FSB published in October 2019 its fifth annual report on the implementation and effects of the G20 financial regulatory reforms.
 Below is an extract from this report on the status of implementation of compensation reforms.

 Adoption of regulatory and supervisory frameworks for compensation is almost completed.

 The FSB Principles and Standards for Sound Compensation Practices aim to reduce incentives for excessive risk-taking that may arise from the structure of firms’ compensation schemes.
 These have been implemented for all banks considered significant for the purposes of the Principles and Standards.
 Fewer jurisdictions have implemented the principles and standards for the insurance and asset management sectors.

 The FSB’s compensation-related work is now increasingly focused on assessing the effectiveness of compensation measures and sharing effective practices.

 For further information, see the latest FSB compensation progress report (as of June 2019).